lichengzou0509/Academic-CV/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, welcome!
 I'm Licheng Zou, currently a PhD student at Göttingen Campus Institute for Biological Networks/ Max-Planck Institute for Dynamics and Self-organization, receiving supervision from Prof. Dr. Fred Wolf.
-Trained in applied mathematics and biomedical sciences, my scientific career focuses on computational neuroscience.
-Since 2024, I've been investigating the primary visual cortex, aiming at understand visual neuronal dynamics via multi-scale computational approaches.
+Trained in applied mathematics and biomedical sciences, I'm now dedicated to theoretical neuroscience.
+Since 2024, the visual cortex has been another 'home' and I'm working to understand visual neuronal dynamics via multi-scale computational approaches.

 {style="text-align: justify;"}